-The consultation showed many people valued the built environment and expressed concern that it is conserved from insensitively located or designed development.
+142. In consultation many people valued the built environment and expressed concern that it is protected from insensitively located or designed development.

-The built form of Dronfield boasts an interesting mix of architectural styles, much of it historic.
-This adds to the town's vibrancy and informs its distinctive character.
-It is important that new building benefits from highquality design so that it makes a positive contribution to enhancing this distinctive character.
+144. It is important that new building benefits from high quality design so that it makes a positive contribution to enhancing this distinctive character.
 It should take inspiration from the rich heritage of Dronfield.
 This includes ensuring that it would not lead to a significant adverse impact on key heritage assets (both nationally and locally designated).